 There was no outlook written for Bruce Irvin in 2017.
 Check out the latest news below for more on his current fantasy value.

 Agreed to a four-year, $37 million contract with the Raiders in March of 2016.

-Irvin notched five tackles (four solo) and one sack during Sunday's win over the Bills.
+Irvin notched five tackles (three solo) during Saturday's wild-card loss to the Texans.

 To instantly reveal our fantasy analysis of every player – including Bruce Irvin – simply subscribe now.

 |2017 Proj||29||OAK||Subscribe now to see our 2017 projections for Bruce Irvin|

 Age is determined on September 1st of each season.

 |Snap Count||Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.